rfreedman/android-ssl/README.md

 5. Update this project's /res/values/strings.xml file - change the value of example_url to point to your server.
 The default value is https://www.google.com - this will work, but doesn't really test this code, as Google's SSL cert is trusted, and Google doesn't require a client certificate.

-Warning: The CustomTrustManager presented here is only intended to illustrate the basic management of X509 certificates.
-It is not a robustly secure implementation, and is not intended to be used in production situations without further security enhancements.